 Restoration and extension works from 1892, 1932 and 1945 changed its architectural design.

 The earthquake in 1940 damaged it and in 1941, the far-right Legionaries from Iron Guard devastated it during their fascist rebellion.

 Since 1991 a great Menora-shaped Holocaust memorial monument fronts the Choral Temple.

 After a 7 years restoration, between 2007-2014, they re-inaugurated the synagogue on December 16, the first Hanukkah night.

 Then they also celebrated 150 years since the beginning of Temple’s construction.

 The interior is visually stunning.

-Its fabulous rich and colorful decoration includes lavish furnishing and lighting, adding yet more to the grandeur of the temple.
+Its fabulous rich and colorful decoration includes lavish furnishing and lighting, adding yet more to temple’s grandeur.